wordtreefoundation/books/pseudo_biblical/True Relation of the Holy War - 1806.md

 DIABOLUS,

-TOR THE
+FOR THE

-REGAINING OF THE METROPOLIS OF THE WORLD »
+REGAINING OF THE METROPOLIS OF THE WORLD
 OR, THE LOSING AND TAKING AGAIN OF THE

 TOWN OF MANSOUL.